psychometrics-ds/psychometrics-ds.github.io/README.md

   ---
   ```

-- **Slug**: The `slug` is a URL-friendly version of the person's name.
+- `slug`: The `slug` is a URL-friendly version of the person's name.
 It should be unique for each person and is used as an identifier for ordering people on the People page.
 Make sure the `slug` matches the identifier used in the `custom_order` list in `people.md`.

+- `cover`: Specify the path to the person's profile image stored in `/assets/people/`.
+This image will be displayed on the People page.

+- **Content Preview**: Content before the `<!--more-->` tag in the markdown file will be shown as a preview on the People page.
+Ensure that the most important information is placed before this tag to provide a concise summary.

-- **Modifying Profiles**: Edit the markdown file of the person you want to modify in the `site.people` directory.
+2. **Modifying Profiles**: Edit the markdown file of the person you want to modify in the `_people` directory.
-- **Deleting Profiles**: Remove the markdown file of the person from the `site.people` directory.
+3. **Deleting Profiles**: Remove the markdown file of the person from the `_people` directory.

 ## Projects Page (`projects.md`)